Italian government hopes to avoid political crisis

 He warned that Italy risked a "totally unforgivable loss of credibility" if political turmoil disrupted efforts to keep its public deficit within European Union limits and renewed doubts about its budget stability.

-There have been weeks of tension over the political future of center-right leader Silvio Berlusconi after Italy's top court found him guilty of being at the center of a vast tax fraud conspiracy at his Mediaset broadcasting empire.
+There have been weeks of tension over the political future of centre-right leader Silvio Berlusconi after Italy's top court found him guilty of being at the centre of a vast tax fraud conspiracy at his Mediaset broadcasting empire.

 However, senior allies of the 76-year-old media billionaire have struck a more conciliatory tone in the past two days, following a statement from President Giorgio Napolitano warning parties against provoking another crisis.